Energy Transition International Inc.

 Marine CSEM

-Offshore EM surveying performed using vessels and seafloor receivers.
+Offshore EM surveying performed using vessels, electromegnetic transmitters, and seafloor receivers.
 Allows imaging of deepwater reservoirs or offshore CO₂ storage sites.

 MMV (Monitoring, Modeling, and Verification)